AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/12_GenericUnits/req.rst

-The code of a generic unit shall be reported as covered only if the generic is instantiated, and the instantce is either called (a generic subprogram instantiation or a subprogram declared in an instance of a generic package) or elaborated (a declaration or elaboration code in a generic package).
+The code of a generic unit shall be reported as covered only if the generic is instantiated, and the instance is either called (a generic subprogram instantiation or a subprogram declared in an instance of a generic package) or elaborated (a declaration or elaboration code in a generic package).
 In all other cases the code from a generic unit shall be reported as uncovered.